chengyuyang-njit/chengyuyang-njit.github.io/_pages/about.md

 Latest News
 ------
+- <u>[09/04/2025]</u> Paper "Investigating the Impact of Various Loss Functions and Learnable Wiener Filter for Laparoscopic Image Desmoking" is accepted by
 - <u>[05/26/2025]</u> Paper "Laparoscopic Image Desmoking Using the U-Net with New Loss Function and Integrated Differentiable Wiener Filter" is accepted by <em>The 11th IEEE International Conference on Big Data Computing Service and Machine Learning Applications</em> at Tucson, Arizona.
 - <u>[03/24/2025]</u> Approved for NJIT GSA Travel Award to support conference travel and research presentation.
 - <u>[02/14/2025]</u> $50,000 grant is awarded by the Grace Hopper Artificial Intelligence Research Institute to our research group for AI-powered rosacea detection research.